Homestead, Pennsylvania: Arts and culture

-Also of interest is the Bost Building, a restored brick structure that served as headquarters for the strikers during the 1892 strike by workers at Carnegie Steel.
-The Bost Building was declared a National Landmark in 1999.
-It is located at 621 East Eighth Avenue.
-It now houses a museum and visitors center of the Rivers of Steel Heritage Area.
+Much of Homestead and some of the surrounding communities are listed on the National Register of Historic Places as the Homestead Historic District.
+This historic district encompasses the site of the Homestead Strike of 1892, when the Carnegie Steel Company, under the leadership of Henry Clay Frick, broke the Amalgamated Association of Iron and Steel Workers union.
+Of note is the Bost Building, a restored brick structure that served as headquarters for the strikers during the 1892 strike by workers at Carnegie Steel.
+The Bost Building, which was declared a National Landmark in 1999, and now houses a museum related to the Rivers of Steel National Heritage Area.